Writer Profile

 "This 'Outline' by Fukuzawa, who learned from Buckle, was the first to grasp this (statistics) as a general method for objective recognition of social laws, independent of policy theory."

 This part is based on Buckle's book, but the descriptions of the examples given feel as if he has truly made them his own.
-He began writing this book after developing the concept until around February 1874.
-Considering that the aforementioned first volume of Gakumon no susume (An Encouragement of Learning) was published in February 1872 and "Keimo Tenarai no Fumi" in 1871, for Yukichi Fukuzawa, who had already recognized and discussed the importance of scientific inquiry thinking, the statistics shown by Buckle must have been attractive and understandable with a sense of reality.
+He began writing this book after refining the concept around February 1874.
+Considering that the aforementioned first volume of Gakumon no susume (An Encouragement of Learning) was published in February 1872 and "Keimo Tenarai no Fumi" in 1871, for Yukichi Fukuzawa, who had already recognized and discussed the importance of scientific inquiry thinking, the statistics shown by Buckle must have been both attractive and understandable with a sense of reality.

 The Attitude of Grasping Phenomena Quantitatively